 China is fighting a new Covid outbreak in preparation for the Winter Olympics.

-On Monday, authorities in northern China issued tight stay-at-home orders to tens of thousands of people in order to combat a rising Covid outbreak in the run-up to the Beijing Winter Olympics.
+Authorities in northern China ordered tens of thousands of people to stay at home on Monday as they attempted to contain a rising Covid epidemic in the run-up to the Beijing Winter Olympics.

-Residents of the Chinese capital were also warned not to leave the city unless absolutely necessary, despite the fact that routine transportation services to and from the city remained unaffected.
+Officials in Beijing also restricted access to tourist attractions and recommended citizens not to leave the city unless absolutely essential, however regular public transportation systems remained operational.

 On Monday, China reported 39 new cases, increasing the total number of cases tied to the newest Delta variant outbreak to more than 100 in the last week.

-Although the numbers are small in comparison to the rest of the world, China has maintained a zero-case policy throughout the pandemic, and authorities are anxious to put an end to the latest outbreak with the Winter Olympics just over 100 days away.
+Although the numbers are small in comparison to the rest of the world, China has maintained a zero-case policy throughout the epidemic, and authorities are determined to contain the latest outbreak with the Winter Olympics just over 100 days away.

-Several housing compounds in the city have been evacuated, and a marathon planned to attract 30,000 participants was postponed indefinitely on Sunday.
+Several housing blocks in Beijing have been evacuated, and a marathon anticipated to attract 30,000 runners was postponed indefinitely on Sunday.

-Xu Hejian, vice minister of Beijing’s publicity department, warned against big gatherings and “unnecessary” travel outside the capital at a press conference on Sunday.
+According to local news agency Beijing News, 23,000 residents in one housing compound in Changping district have been advised to stay indoors after nine cases were discovered there in recent days.

-Officials said that anyone entering the city from a Covid-affected area must produce proof of a negative test.
+Officials in hazardous suits stood guard outside the doors of each residential complex, and metal barriers were erected around the perimeter of the compound.

 As testing ramps up in the coming days to combat the outbreak, which has been connected to a group of domestic tourists who traveled across China, health officials have warned that more diseases may surface.